Note: for the purposes of drink recipes on this site, "gin" refers to the London dry style. Other styles of gin will be specified (ie Old Tom).

 The Dutch tend to use barley to make the base spirit, and then will age the gin in oak barrels for up to three years.
 This results in a fuller body akin to whiskey.
 English gin is not aged, and is lighter and clear in color.
 Some gins are a combination such as Seagram's Extra Dry in the United States.
 Clear Seagram's gin sits on oak for three months and attains a straw color before it is bottled.

-Old Tom Gin Old Tom straddles the gin spectrum between genever and London Dry (it is sometimes called the missing link).
-It is slightly sweet, but still drier than London Dry and not as sweet as genever.
+- Old Tom Gin Old Tom straddles the gin spectrum between genever and London Dry (it is sometimes called the missing link).
+It is moderately sweet, but usually drier than genever and not as sweet as London Dry.
 It was popular in England in the 18th and 19th centuries but only a few distilleries still make it today.
 This was the original gin used in the Tom Collins.
 It got it's name from how it was dispensed in the 1700's.
 Gin houses would hang a plaque shaped like a tom cat on the outside wall.
 A patron or passerby would drop a penny in the cat's mouth and a bartender inside would dispense a shot of Old Tom Gin through a tube that led outside between the cat's paws.
 Due to hygienic reasons, I doubt we'll ever see anything like this again, though it does have a certain charm.

 Gin is usually mixed with liquors, wines, or mixers.
 By itself, it can be a little rough, especially if it is not aged (most of it is not).
 The most famous mixer for gin is vermouth in a dry Martini.
 This is a drink that was pervasive in bars around the world in the middle part of the last century.
 Unfortunately, (or fortunately depending on your taste) gin has been eclipsed by vodka in the Martini.